Schools close Monday, Tuesday due to winter storm - Mississippi's Best Community Newspaper

 “Due to the school closure, all sporting events and practices are also canceled.
 5th- 12th students should continue to check Google Classroom for assignments and K- 4th has a packet to work on.
 We hope that you all stay home, stay warm and stay safe.”

 Cathedral School students and staff are observing the President’s Day holiday on Monday.
-An announcement about school on Tuesday for Cathedral has not been made as of 2 p.m.
-Sunday.
+An email was sent to students and parents Sunday evening stating the school would be closed Tuesday.

+“Due to inclement weather, Tuesday will be a virtual learning day,” the email states.
+“Please look for communication from your child’s teacher.”